 For those of us who love off-roading, the holiday season and winter means a major slow-down to our outdoor fun.
 It’s cold out, so riding in our Jeep is not quite as much fun.
 Weather may prevent us from accessing our favorite off-road spots.
 Snow may altogether impede us.
 However, the winter weather shouldn’t mean a complete halt to off-roading.

-Off-Road Rim Financing, the Top Rated Local® Off-Road Payment Plan provider, loves winter.
+Off-Road Rim Financing, the Top Rated Local® Off-Road lease-to-own option provider, loves winter.
 Winter can offer a unique set of challenges for off-roading that makes enduring the cold worthwhile.
 Off-roading shouldn’t stop because of the holidays.
 Below is what you need to know to keep off-roading even in the winter months.

 OFF-ROADING IN THE WINTER